 What is it?

-Isatuximab is a next generation monoclonal antibody.
-It is approved for the use through the NHS at 3rd line in England, Wales and Northern Ireland.
+Isatuximab is a next-generation monoclonal antibody.
+It is approved for use through the NHS at 4th line (third relapse).

 How does it work?